Commercial Real Estate Services in San Angelo, TX

 Net Operating Income (NOI) is a key financial metric used to evaluate a property’s income potential.
 It represents the income generated by a property after operating expenses are deducted, and it is commonly used to determine property value and investment performance.

 Commercial property value is typically based on income potential, market conditions, location, and comparable sales.
-Financial metrics such as Net Operating Income (NOI) and capitalization rates (CAP rate) are commonly used to assess value.
+Financial metrics such as Net Operating Income (NOI) and Capitalization Rates (CAP rate) are commonly used to assess value.
+It’s important to note value may be based on current operations such as the NOI and CAP rate based on most recent numbers, however, there can be value-add opportunities so it is important to understand the pro forma and upside.
+“Are rents below market?
+Can expenses be lowered?”
+These are all part of the underwriting process.

-A capitalization rate (CAP rate) is used to estimate the return on a commercial property.
+A Capitalization Rate (CAP rate) is used to estimate the return on a commercial property.
 It is calculated by dividing the property’s Net Operating Income (NOI) by its purchase price, helping investors compare different opportunities and assess risk versus return.
+The higher the CAP rate, the greater the risk.
+A lower CAP rate is typically less return for a more secure position.

-nvestment opportunities can include single-tenant properties, multi-tenant retail or office buildings, industrial properties, and value-add assets.
+Investment opportunities can include single-tenant properties, multi-tenant retail or office buildings, industrial properties, and value-add assets.
 The right investment depends on your financial goals, risk tolerance, and desired level of involvement.
+For example, land is a long-term hold but has the likelihood for highest appreciations, whereas Single-Tenant Net Lease (STNL) has immediate cash flow and is safe, but has the least amount of long term growth.
+You need to know how quickly you want to get in and out, and whether cash flow or long-term growth matters more.

 Real Estate Commissions & Transactions in Texas